 In April 2017 Bridgewater Council voted to implement a 9-month trial of a fixed-route system to operate within the confines of the Town.
-CPT has given strong support to the Bridgewater initiative, recognizing that it as a game-changer that should direct regional transit development to focus on Bridgewater as a natural hub.
+CPT gave strong support to the Bridgewater initiative, recognizing that it as a game-changer that should direct regional transit development to focus on Bridgewater as a natural hub.

 By March 2018 Bridgewater Transit had exceeded performance objectives and gained much public support.
 In April the Government of Nova Scotia provided a $200,000 grant to ensure that the system would continue for another year.